Tutorial: Create and use a Databricks secret

 Note

-This step requires that your account have the Premium plan or above.
+This step requires the Premium plan or above.

-Grant the datascience group the READ permission to these credentials by making the following request:
+Grant the datascience group the READ permission to the secret scope:

 databricks secrets put-acl jdbc datascience READ